-THEORY OF KNOWLEDGE 562
+THEORY OF KNOWLEDGE

-Prerequisites: three courses in philosophy.
+Prerequisite: one course in philosophy or permission of instructor.
 Examination of nature of knowledge; theories of perception, conception and truth, problem of induction and relation of language to knowledge.

-PHILOSOPHY OF SCIENCE 564
+PHILOSOPHY OF SCIENCE

-Prerequisites: 101, 170 or permission of instructor.
+Prerequisities: 101, 170 or permission of instructor.
 Nature of scientific inquiry, types of expla-nations, laws and causality, theoretical concepts and reality.
-Also considers critics of hypothetical-deductive view of science, e.g., Hanson and Kuhn.
+Also considers critics of hypo-thetical-deductive view of science, e.g., Hanson and Kuhn.
+571 METAPHYSICS 3 credits

-571 METAPHYSICS 3 credits Prerequisites: 211, 312 and 313 or permission of instructor.
+- rerequisite: one course in philosophy or permission of instructor.
 Theories about ultimate nature and ultimate explanation of reality.
-Uses readings from classical and contemporary sources.

-SEMINAR 580 3 credits (May be repeated) Prerequisite: permission of instructor.
+Uses readings from classical and contemporary sources - SEMINAR 3 credits 580 (May be repeated) Prerequisite: permission of instructor.

-PHILOSOPHY OF LANGUAGE 581

-3 credits rerequisites: 101 and 170 or permission of instructor.
+PHILOSOPHY OF LANGUAGE 581 3 credits Prerequisites: 101 and 170 or permission of instructor.
 Contemporary philosophies about nature of language and its relation to reality and human thinking.
 Includes discussion of views of linguists such as Chomsky.